 Asheville chef Ashleigh Shanti talks all things rice

 Rice was always on the table during Ashleigh Shanti’s Virginia childhood.
 Cooked with shrimp or vegetables or simply covered in butter and black pepper, “it was our thing,” she says.
-Now the chef de cuisine at Asheville, North Carolina’s Benne on Eagle, she’s found herself a champion of rice, specifically its heritage strains, in all their nutty, earthy glory.
+Now as a chef, previously the chef de cuisine at Benne on Eagle in Asheville, she’s found herself a champion of rice, specifically its heritage strains, in all their nutty, earthy glory.
 “The lack of knowledge Americans have about rice is astonishing.
 We’re so accustomed to white rice.
 But there’s a whole world out there,” she says.
 And for Shanti, heritage rice is about more than just the rich range of colors, flavors, and aromas.
 “To me, it’s important to use heritage grains because it’s a way to build a connection to the past,” she says.
 “It’s possibly the same crop my ancestors harvested and fed their families.
 That makes it really special and deeply personal.”